tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-02-site-analytics-reflections.md

 Most people tend to read content in the morning, with some reading at night.
 I'm in the Pacific time zone, so it might make more sense for me to send my newsletter right before bed rather than first thing in the morning.

 Also, India!
 Wow, I nearly have as many readers from India as from the United States.
 What a growing juggernaut of a tech country.
 Perhaps I should get a better understanding of the tech comm scene in India.
 I did once present a [keynote in Bangalore](/2015/03/18/recording-of-innovation-in-technical-communication-keynote-at-tcworld-india-2015/) as part of tcworld 2015, and I really enjoyed the experience.
-(I posted my [thoughts here](/2015/03/22/some-thoughts-on-attending-tcworld-india-2015/) after the conference -- one interesting aspect was the young demographics.)
+(I posted my [thoughts here](/2015/03/22/some-thoughts-on-attending-tcworld-india-2015/) after the conference.)

 Finally (and this is outside of Google Analytics), in July 2020 I added a [Buy me a coffee](https://www.buymeacoffee.com/learnapidoc) button on my site.
 From July 2020 through Dec 31, 2021, there were 139 supporters who donated a collective total of $1,920: